keeks03/info2180-lab1/README.md

 affecting other branches in the repository.
 Each repository has one default branch (usually called master), and can have multiple other branches.

+This lab included creating and merging a feature branch using Git.